- 2 cups pineapple juice

-- Remove roast and keep warm.
-Strain cooking juices; transfer to a large saucepan.
-Combine cornstarch and water until smooth; stir into cooking juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with pork.
+- Remove roast from slow cooker; keep warm.
+Transfer cooking juices to a saucepan; bring to a boil.
+Mix cornstarch and water until smooth; stir into cooking juices.
+Return to a boil; cook and stir until thickened, 1-2 minutes.
+Serve with roast.
 Yield: 8 servings.

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 "I cooked it for 5 hours and made a hawaiian pulled pork out it.
 Put it on some Hawaiian sweet rolls with a pickle.. nice!"